-Things to do Cinque Terre, Italy
+Things to do in Cinque Terre, Italy

 The dramatic coastlines and picturesque villages of the Cinque Terre draw over 2.4 million visitors a year!
 Cinque Terre has five villages, from North to South: Monterosso, Vernazza, Corniglia, Manarola, and Riomaggiore.